CatworldLee/Gaussian-Mixture-Mask-Attention/readme.md

 ## Acknowledgements

-We would like to express our great appreciation to the authors of the SPT_LSA_ViT and pytorch-image-models repositories, aanna0701 and rwightman, for their great help to the machine learning community.
+We would like to express our great appreciation to the authors of the [pytorch-image-models](https://github.com/huggingface/pytorch-image-models) and [Vision Transformer for Small-Size Datasets](https://github.com/aanna0701/SPT_LSA_ViT) repositories, for their great help to the machine learning community.
 Their provided models and related technical supports have helped us to explore this field in a more comprehensive and in-depth way, thus enhancing our learning efficiency.